 The springs in Kuang Si Falls were wonderfully cool for a swim after the hot trek to the top.
 It is a fair way but it is worth the visit.

 When you make your way back down, you can experience the best that Kuang Si Falls has to offer.

-The water is so blue, it will make your heart melt as you see it cascading down.
+The water is so blue, that it will make your heart melt as you see it cascading down.

 The best thing about the whole experience, and is still a surprise to me, is that you can swim in the magic.

 One of the most terrifying things that I did when I went there was a leap from the tree branch which hangs over the lagoon.

 Although it doesn’t look high, it was absolutely terrifying when you climb the tree to the top.

 As you plummet back down the water hits you with a crash but it’s the best feeling to have leapt.
 Make sure you do it and conquer your fear!

 Free The Bears in Kuang Si Falls